Patrick McGoohan: 1980s

 In 1980 he appeared in the UK television movie The Hard Way.

 In 1981 he appeared in the science fiction/horror movie Scanners, and in Jamaica Inn (1983) and Trespasses (1984).
 When McGoohan saw Jamaica Inn he decided he could no longer act and rejected invitations by Michael Elliott to play Captain Ahab and Hotspur.

 In 1985 he appeared in his only Broadway production, featuring opposite Rosemary Harris in Hugh Whitemore's Pack of Lies, in which he played another British spy.
 He was nominated for a Drama Desk Award as Best Actor for his performance.

 He could also be seen in the movies Baby: Secret of the Lost Legend (1985) and Of Pure Blood (1986) as well as an episode of Murder, She Wrote.

 1990s

-McGoohan featured in The Best of Friends (1991), and featured as Edward I of England in Braveheart (1995) which revitalised his career; he was seen the following year as Judge Omar Noose in A Time to Kill and in The Phantom, a cinema adaptation of the comic strip.
+McGoohan featured in The Best of Friends (1991), and featured as King Edward I in Braveheart (1995) which revitalised his career; he was seen the following year as Judge Omar Noose in A Time to Kill and in The Phantom, a cinema adaptation of the comic strip.